UniversalDependencies/docs/_en/vmod.md

 A reduced non-finite verbal modifier is a participial or infinitive form of a verb heading a phrase (which may have some arguments, roughly like a VP).
 These are used to modify the meaning of an NP or another verb.
 They are not core arguments of a verb or full finite relative clauses.

 <div class="sd-parse">
-Points to establish are \ldots vmod(Points, establish)
+Points to establish are ...
+vmod(Points, establish)
 </div>